sipcentric/node-pbx-client/README.md

 ## Examples

-There are examples of how to use this library in the `examples/` directory.
-To try them, just clone the project, run a `npm install` in the project root, then again in the directory of the example you want to run.
-Finally, run `npm start` in the example directory and the example will run.
+There are some example projects which use this library in the `examples/` directory.

+- [Softphone App](https://github.com/sipcentric/node-pbx-client/tree/master/examples/webrtc-softphone) - A simple softphone which allows you to make and receive calls from your browser.
+- [Presence Viewer](https://github.com/sipcentric/node-pbx-client/tree/master/examples/presence) - Displays the current state of all extensions on your customer account in the terminal.

+To try these examples, just follow the instructions in their respective READMEs.

 ## Interacting with the REST API